 Over the years, John has been intensely involved with community, state and national organizations.
 He has served Burroughs Computer Users Group (president); Association for Financial Technology (president); Four Rivers Boy Scout Council (president); Scoutmaster, and Webelos leader; Area Six (KY/TN) Boy Scouts (president); Southeast Regional Board Boy Scouts (director); National Museum Board Boy Scouts (director); National Eagle Bound program (creator); Paducah Area Chamber of Commerce (president); Kentucky Chamber of Commerce (vice president); Federal Reserve-Louisville (chair); and Carson Four Rivers Performing Arts Center (chair).
 John also served as a lecturer in banking schools at UK, LSU, Nebraska, and Georgia, and as a faculty member at the Paducah Community College.

-For Kentucky, John has served on several state commissions, including: Science and Technology; Economic Development; Unemployment Insurance; Career Ladder Education; Tax Reform Commission; Transition for Governor Fletcher for Finance and Revenue Cabinets; Kentuckians for Excellence in Education Task Force; Kentucky State Board of Elementary and Secondary Education; the Higher Education Study Task Force; and Chair of the Leadership Institute for School Principals.
+For Kentucky, John has served on several state commissions, including: Science and Technology; Economic Development; Unemployment Insurance; Career Ladder Education; Tax Reform Commission; Transition for Governor Fletcher for Finance and Revenue Cabinets; Kentuckians for Excellence in Education Task Force; Kentucky State Board of Elementary and Secondary Education; the Higher Education Study Task Force; and founding Chair of the Leadership Institute for School Principals.